Upgrade from Chef Automate 1

 - Starts Chef Automate 2.
-On startup, each component service of Chef Automate 2 detects imported data such as local user accounts, and migrates them as necessary.
+On startup, each component service of Chef Automate 2 detects imported data.
 Once all component services perform this step, Chef Automate 2 is ready to use and can accept new data.

 While we’ve taken care to make the upgrade process as smooth as possible, this section outlines some caveats to consider before you proceed.

 Plan for Downtime